themrleon/rpi-experiments/README.md

 > [!WARNING]
 > To compile gl4s on the rpi you need to leave a lot of RAM available, otherwise the compiler will keep crashing due to low memory (only worked when I had max ~80MB of RAM used, by unloading drivers with rmmod and setting GPU memory to 16MB).
 However I couldn't get it to work with a simple OpenGL hello world application, also tried `glxgears` and `glxinfo` without success (probably needs an x11 environment instead of console/framebuffer), the gl4s compilation took around 30 minutes (full overclocked pi)

+> [!TIP]
+> To see an OpenGL ES 2.0 benchmark using Raylib check [this](https://github.com/themrleon/raylib-cubenchmark) personal project!

 # Framebuffer Streaming vs VNC
 You can stream the framebuffer using `ffmpeg` with h.264 encoding: